Fight-or-flight response: Parasympathetic nervous system

 The parasympathetic nervous system originates in the sacral spinal cord and medulla, physically surrounding the sympathetic origin, and works in concert with the sympathetic nervous system.
-Its main function is to activate the "rest and digest" response and return the body to homeostasis after the fight or flight response.
-This system utilises and activates the release of the neurotransmitter acetylcholine.
+It is known as the calming portion of the autonomic nervous system.
+While the sympathetic nervous system is activated, the parasympathetic nervous system decreases its response.
+Efferent vagal fibers originating from the nucleus ambiguous fire in parallel to the respiratory system, decreasing the vagal cardiac parasympathetic tone.
+After the fight or flight response, the parasympathetic system's main function is to activate the "rest and digest" response and return the body to homeostasis.
+This system utilizes and activates the release of the neurotransmitter acetylcholine.

 Reaction

 The reaction begins in the amygdala, which triggers a neural response in the hypothalamus.
 The initial reaction is followed by activation of the pituitary gland and secretion of the hormone ACTH.
 The adrenal gland is activated almost simultaneously, via the sympathetic nervous system, and releases the hormone epinephrine.
 The release of chemical messengers results in the production of the hormone cortisol, which increases blood pressure, blood sugar, and suppresses the immune system.

 The initial response and subsequent reactions are triggered in an effort to create a boost of energy.
 This boost of energy is activated by epinephrine binding to liver cells and the subsequent production of glucose.
 Additionally, the circulation of cortisol functions to turn fatty acids into available energy, which prepares muscles throughout the body for response.

-Catecholamine hormones, such as adrenaline (epinephrine) or noradrenaline (norepinephrine), facilitate immediate physical reactions associated with a preparation for violent muscular action and:
+Catecholamine hormones, such as adrenaline (epinephrine) or noradrenaline (norepinephrine), facilitate immediate physical reactions associated with a preparation for violent muscular action.